cia-foundation/TempleOS/README.md

-                           TempleOS
+# TempleOS

-You can't do much until you burn a TempleOS CD/DVD from the ISO file and boot it, or you aim your virtual machine's CD/DVD at the ISO file and boot.
-TempleOS files are compressed and the source code can only be compiled by the TempleOS compiler... which is available when you boot the CD/DVD.
-TempleOS is 100% open source with all source present.
+Burn a TempleOS CD/DVD from the ISO file and boot it or aim your virtual machine's CD/DVD at the ISO file and boot.
+TempleOS files are compressed and the source code can only be compiled by the TOS compiler inside of TempleOS.
+TempleOS is 100% open source.

-TempleOS is 64-bit and will not run on 32-bit hardware.

-TempleOS requires 512 Meg of RAM minimum.
+TempleOS is 64-bit and will not run on 32-bit hardware and requires at least 512 Meg of RAM.

 TempleOS may require you to enter I/O port addresses for the CD/DVD drive and the hard drive.
 In Windows, you can find I/O port info in the